 - On your application there is a section to fill out your complete post secondary educational history.
 Listing a degree that meets the above criteria will prompt a review of your official transcripts.

 - Test of English as a Foreign Language (TOEFL/ETS)

 - International English Language Testing System (IELTS)

 - University of Oregon Testing Center

-International Graduate Employees (GEs) in teaching positions are required to prove their spoken English proficiency by way of the SPEAK Test or the speaking component of the internet-based TOEFL or IELTS.
+Non-native English speakers in Graduate Employee teaching positions are required to prove their spoken English proficiency by way of the SPEAK Test or the speaking component of the internet-based TOEFL or IELTS.